On the Brink of Curing Cancer: How Nobel Prize Winners Offer Hope

 Among the techniques currently being tested is adoptive cell transfer, which uses extracted T-cells re-injected into a patient to attack each cancerous cell.
 Another technique is chimeric T-cell therapy, or CAR-T. CAR-T takes a patient’s T-cells and forms a living drug that can wipe cancer out.
 It has already been successful in eradicating certain kinds of pediatric leukemia.

 Dr. Axel Hoos, immunologist and former global medical lead at Bristol-Myers Squibb, says proudly that “the word cure can now be used in oncology.”
 Although doctors can’t promise to cure every kind of cancer in every patient, they can now cure some.
 Immunology isn’t fool proof, and it isn’t a guarantee.
-But many cancer patients who have responded to these treatments call it a lifesaver.
+But many cancer patients who have responded to this treatment call it a lifesaver.